top of page

 After plunging into Lisbon, a major, modern city, I almost

-immediately shifted gears and headed for Sintra, a quaint
+immediately shifted gears and headed for Sintra, a romantic

 train from the Rossio station, Sintra was first settled by